Reaper: The complete beginner’s guide

 1. Check that your audio interface is selected in Preferences (Ctrl + P) and Audio Interface.

 2. Press the record-enable (red) button on the track.

 3. Right-click the record-enable button and make sure your input is set correctly.

 4. Click the In button on the record-enabled track and be sure ‘Record: Input Audio or MIDI’ is selected.

 5. Enable record monitoring (optional).

-6. Disable all FX by pressing Control and then left-click on the power button icon above one of the FX buttons (optional – for mitigating latency issues, it’s best to record without FX.)
+6. Disable all FX by pressing Control and then left-click on the power button icon above one of the FX buttons.
+(This is optional – for mitigating latency issues, it’s best to record without FX.)

 7. Press the big record button in the transport window and recording should start.
 Don’t forget to enable the metronome if need be or create a drum track in its place in a separate track lane.